rmyers66/nstp/README.md

 Each build produces a standalone application bundle. macOS users can create a DMG using `hdiutil` after running the spec.

+## GitHub Actions Build

+A workflow file at `.github/workflows/build.yml` automates these steps.
+When you push a tag (e.g. `v3.6.1`) or run the workflow manually, GitHub Actions builds the macOS DMG and the Windows ZIP.
+The resulting artifacts are available for download from the workflow run.

 ---

 5z4xbu-codex/add-license-file-and-reference-in-readme